 Although the Regional Plan is most often used to guide the activities of the Council and is an advisory document, we encourage local governments to support it and work toward its implementation.
 In addition, 2005 state legislation (PA 05-205) amended statutes pertaining to local, regional and state plans of conservation and development in several ways.
 One of the changes is to require that regional planning agencies comment on the consistency municipal plans of conservation and development have with (1) the regional plan of development, (2) the state plan of conservation and development, and (3) the plans of conservation and development of other municipalities in the area of operation of the regional planning agency.
 Another change is that local plans of conservation and development must "note any inconsistencies" with the "growth management principle" of "integration of planning across all levels of government to address issues on a local, regional and state-wide basis".

 CRCOG's Policy Board approved the current Connecticut Capitol Region Plan of Conservation and Development at their October 21, 2009 meeting.

-We have updated the Regional Plan and the public comment period is now in process until Friday, April 4, 2014.
+We have updated the Regional Plan and the public comment period closed on Friday, April 4, 2014.

-CRCOG will conduct two Open House & Public Hearing Events on the proposed update to the Capitol Region Plan of Conservation and Development on:
+CRCOG conducted three Open House & Public Hearing Events on the proposed update to the Capitol Region Plan of Conservation and Development on:

 The public is invited to attend one or both of these meetings to learn about the plan, and share their comments regarding this project.
 Comments may be communicated during the Open House portion of each event and/or formally presented at the Public Hearing portion of each event.
 Comments on the plan also may be submitted to Mary Ellen Kowalewski, Director of Policy and Planning at CRCOG, 241 Main Street, Hartford, CT 06106 or email@example.com.
 All comments must be received by COB April 4, 2014.
 A hard copy of the plan may be obtained by calling 860 522 2217 ext 237 or ext 219.